Chocobozzz/PeerTube/support/doc/plugins/guide.md

       const streamString = streamNum ? ':' + streamNum : ''

       // You can also return a promise
-      // All these options are optional and defaults to [] return {
+      // All these options are optional
+      return {
+        scaleFilter: {
+          // Used to define an alternative scale filter, needed by some encoders
+          // Default to 'scale'
+          name: 'scale_vaapi'
+        },
+        // Default to []
         inputOptions: [],
+        // Default to []
         outputOptions: [
         // Use a custom bitrate
           '-b' + streamString + ' 10K'